Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 This component adds a set of four artifacts specifically for Chaos Sorcerers to the game.
 The items can be combined to unlock more hidden abilities.
 BG(2)EE: The items are scattered over the whole series - BG1, BG1:SoD, BG2:SoA and BG2:ToB.
-         The BG1/SoD items can be found in the opening dungeon of BG2:SoA when starting a new BG2EE game.
+         The BG1/SoD items can also be found in the opening dungeon of BG2:SoA when starting a new BG2EE game.
 IWDEE:   The items are scattered all over the locations you can visit in the course of the main
          story.